Janet Rowley: Awards and honors

 In 1984, Dr. Rowley was made the Blum-Riese Distinguished Service Professor of medicine, cell biology, molecular and human genetics at the University of Chicago.
 She also served as the interim deputy dean for science.
 In 1989, she was not only presented with the Charles S. Mott Prize by General Motors Cancer Research Foundation, but the Clowes Memorial Award as well.
 In 1991, she was elected as a member into the American Philosophical Society.
 In 1998, she was one of three scientists awarded the prestigious Lasker Award for their work on translocation, and received the National Medal of Science in 1998.

 In 1999, Dr. Rowley received the Golden Plate Award of the American Academy of Achievement.
 In 2002, Discover magazine recognized her as one of the 50 most important women in science.

 In 2003, she received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences of the American Philosophical Society.
+In 2007, she was awarded the Award for Excellence in Molecular Diagnostics by the Association for Molecular Pathology.
 In 2009, Dr. Rowley was awarded the Presidential Medal of Freedom, the United States' highest civilian honor, by then-President Barack Obama, and the Gruber Prize in Genetics.
 Then in 2010, she was awarded the Jesse Stevenson Kovalenko Medal by the National Academy of Sciences.
 In 2012, Dr. Rowley was selected for the Hope Funds for Cancer Research Award of excellence in the area of Basic Research and was elected to the Hope Funds Scientific Advisory Board.
 Also in 2012, she won the Japan Prize for Healthcare and Medical Technology with two other scientists for her role in the creation of Gleevec.
 For Rowley's scientific contributions she has received honorary doctor of science degrees from multiple institutions some of which include Yale University and Harvard University.
 She is also a member of multiple scientific and honorary societies.
 These distinguished groups include the American Academy of Arts & Sciences and the National Academy of Sciences.
 She published more than five hundred articles and continued her research at the University of Chicago until shortly before her death.
 In 2017, she was posthumously inducted into the National Women's Hall of Fame.